What you need to do if you manufacture or import tobacco products in the UK.

 Exporting tobacco products

-If you manufacture tobacco products in the UK and export them outside the EU, you:
+If you manufacture tobacco products in the UK and export them, you:

 - need to put unit UIDs on the packaging

 - do not need to put the 5 security features on the packaging